1. Scope of application and responsible person / imprint

-Name and address of the data controller:
+Name and address of the person responsible for data processing:

 Forchstrasse 2 / Kreuzplatz

 Tel. +41 44 560 80 80

 If you have any data protection concerns, you can contact us at the above address.

 2. Processing and storage of data

 Our website automatically stores in its server log files some of the information usually transmitted by the browser, insofar as your browser provides it.
 This data is not merged with other personal data.